 Torn works on paper, as well as those with holes, can be repaired and strengthened with delicate Japanese tissue paper or paper pulp.
 They are then retouched flawlessly, as not to give away any of the past trauma to the painting.

-If you have a watercolour painting needs some TLC please contact us to find out how we can help or a no-obligation quote.
+If you have a watercolour painting restoration need please contact us to find out how we can help or a no-obligation quote.